Extraterrestrial real estate: Law and governance

 Several individuals and private organizations claimed ownership of the moon and other extraterrestrial bodies, but no such claims have yet been recognized.
-A white paper by the Competitive Enterprise Institute suggested legislation whereby the US would recognize claims made by private entities, American and others, which meet certain conditions regarding habitation and transportation.
+A white paper by the Competitive Enterprise Institute suggested legislation wherein the US would recognize claims made by private entities, American and others, which meet certain conditions regarding habitation and transportation.

 Private purchase schemes

-A number of individuals and organizations offer schemes or plans claiming to allow people to purchase portions of the Moon or other celestial bodies.
-Though the details of some of the schemes' legal arguments vary, one goes so far as to state that although the Outer Space Treaty, which entered force in 1967, forbids countries from claiming celestial bodies, there is no such provision forbidding private individuals from doing so.
+Some individuals and organizations offer schemes or plans claiming to allow people to purchase portions of the Moon or other celestial bodies.
+Though the details of some of the schemes' legal arguments vary, one goes so far as to state that, although the Outer Space Treaty (which entered force in 1967) forbids countries from claiming celestial bodies, there is no such provision forbidding private citizens from doing so.
 However, Article VI of this treaty states "The activities of non-governmental entities in outer space, including the moon and other celestial bodies, shall require authorization and continuing supervision by the appropriate State Party to the Treaty."
-Thus, while it does not explicitly prohibit such schemes, the treaty does require they be authorized by the schemers' government.
+Thus, while it does not explicitly prohibit such schemes, the treaty does require they be authorized by the claimants' government.

-The short story The Man Who Sold the Moon by Robert A. Heinlein, which was written in 1949, offers a portrayal regarding such plans or schemes, and created the concept of a Lunar Republic.
-Heinlein's Stranger in a Strange Land also makes reference to a space law case called the Larkin Decision.
+The short story The Man Who Sold the Moon by Robert A. Heinlein, which was written in 1949, offers a portrayal of such plans or schemes, and created the concept of a "Lunar Republic".
+Heinlein's 1961 novel Stranger in a Strange Land also refers to a space law case called the Larkin Decision.

 Since the 1970s, various companies and "star registries" claiming to sell stars or naming rights to them have been created.

 Geostationary orbits

 A space ownership issue of current practical importance is the allocation of slots for satellites in geostationary orbit.
 This is managed by the International Telecommunication Union.
 The 1976 Declaration of the First Meeting of Equatorial Countries, also known as the Bogota Declaration, signed by several countries located on the Earth's equator, attempted to assert sovereignty over those portions of the geostationary orbit that continuously lie over the signatory nation's territory.
 These claims did not receive wider international support or recognition and were subsequently largely abandoned.
+Instead, slots have thereafter been internationally allocated.